ABOUT natasha

 -

-Nature - She enjoys hiking different trails throughout Southern California, Rancho Palos Verdes, Chino Hills, Malibu, and new trails.
+Nature - She enjoys hiking various trails throughout Southern California, including Rancho Palos Verdes, Chino Hills, and Malibu, as well as exploring new trails.

 -